ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   \subsection retrieval Grammar Filtering

-  Once the lexical probability servers are up, the Hadoop local configuration has been prepared and the lexical models have been downloaded, one can proceed to actual grammar filtering.
+  Once the lexical probability servers are up, the Hadoop local configuration has been prepared, one can proceed to actual grammar filtering.
 This is done via the following
   command: